thiagotcarvalho/UDPSockets/README.md

 # UDP Sockets.

-One Client and one Server program. &nbsp;
+One Client and one Server program.
-Client sends message, Server receives, modifies the message and sends it back.
+<br>Client sends message, Server receives, modifies the message and sends it back.<br/>
 If Server does not respond within 3 seconds, Client times out.